qgis/QGIS-Documentation/docs/training_manual/introduction/mapviewnavigation.rst

    .. figure:: img/zoom_in.png
      :align: center

 #.
 Release the left click.
-This will zoom into the approximate area of what you
+This will zoom in to include the area that you
    selected with your rectangle.

    .. figure:: img/zoomed_in.png
      :align: center

 #.
-To zoom out, select |zoomOut| :sup:`Zoom Out` button and perform the same action
+To zoom out, select the |zoomOut| :sup:`Zoom Out` button and perform the same
-   as you did for zooming in.
+   action as you did for zooming in.

 As you pan, zoom in, or zoom out, QGIS saves these views in a history.
 This allows you to backtrack to a previous view.